WVUHPC/2016-submitjobs-HPC/01-submit.md

 > Here we use training01..

 After a few minutes.
-Two new files will appear in the script-data directory.
+New files will appear in the script-data directory.

 ~~~ {.bash}
 $ ls